danielraffel/SwiftCatalyst/README.md

 # SwiftUI-VIPER-HotReload

 A modern SwiftUI iOS project template using VIPER architecture with hot reloading support in Cursor IDE.
+It also includes a set of custom Swift coding rules tailored for use with Cursor, ensuring consistent style and best practices across your team.

 ## Table of Contents
 - [Features](#features)